Get on top of your money with the new ANZ App

 Smartcard and Token tips

-- Never share your Token or Smartcard with anyone.
+- Never share your smartcard or token with a colleague.

-- Immediately advise ANZ if your Smartcard or Token has been lost or stolen.
+- Immediately advise the Customer Service Centre if your smartcard or token has been lost or stolen.

 - Ensure anti-malware protection software has been downloaded on your computer.